Anthonypaige/investnurenergy/src/content/post/how-do-electrical-panel-upgrades-work-with-the-ira.md

 ---
 publishDate: 2023-11-01T00:00:00Z
-title: Electrical Panel Upgrades A Keystone of the Inflation Reduction Act
+title: How do Electrical Panel Upgrades work with the IRA
 excerpt: Delve into the critical role of electrical panel upgrades under the Inflation Reduction Act.
 Understand how these upgrades can be a cornerstone in enhancing energy efficiency and safety in homes.
 image: https://github.com/Anthonypaige/investnurenergy/blob/main/public/images/cover-art/IIYE-3-cover-art.png?raw=true
 category: Inflation Reduction Act